mperez10/spark-training/README.md

 Full Dataset: It is the complete dataset.

-Usefull: It is the information leaked between 2015 and 2021.
+Usefull: It is the information leaked between 2012 and 2024 (lower and upper limits of outliers.).

 N/A: Information with unreadable values (wrong formats, missing fields).